Apprenticeships help bring valuable skills into your organisation with the government's support.

 - live in England

-If you've decided to recruit an apprentice from outside your business, you'll need to think about what you're looking for.
-A person specification is a good place to start, including:
+If you hire an apprentice from outside your organisation, you need to think about what you're looking for.

 - a job title